This information should guide you through the process of getting a Guam license.

 Make an appointment for the written test.

 The written test is administered at University of Guam, but the venue there often changes.
 Days and times change, too.
 So be sure to be there at the appointed time and place.
-Do not miss your appointment, or you will be penalized 60 days before you are allowed to re-register for the test!
+If you can't make your appointment there is a number on your appointment paper you must call to reschedule.

-The following Wednesday, results are posted on a bulletin board at UOG.
+The following week results are posted on a bulletin board at UOG or online at https://www.uog.edu/professional-international-programs/exam-results.
 If your name is posted, you passed and have a learner's permit waiting for you at DMV.
 If your name is not there, it means you failed the test.
-If you fail the test, you have to wait a month before you can retake the test.
+If you fail the test, you will need to go back to DMV and make another appointment.
+If this happens to you don't be too shy to ask what your score was.
+It helps you to know how badly you failed!

 Now you have your permit and can legally drive as long as you are accompanied by a licensed driver.
 In fact, you are required to drive for 50 hours, ten of which need to be night-time (after 7 PM).